Fenchel-Young Variational Learning: DOCUMENT FY beta -VAE

 Similarly with one of the cases we compared in the image VAE, namely the sparsemax observation model combined with a Gaussian latent variable in the previous section, we experiment with a FY $\beta$-VAE applied to unsupervised word embeddings to directly model the sparsity of the empirical distribution.
 In this experiment we focus on tuning the level of sparsity in the observation model rather than using only $\rho'=2$.
-The baseline \textit{neural variational document model} (NVDM) proposed by \citet{miao2016neural} is a standard VAE (with prior $p_Z = \mathcal{N}(0, I)$): it models the joint probability of observed word counts (or proportions) in a document $x_i$, $i =1, ..., N$, and of continuous latent semantic embeddings $z_i$, by optimizing the same objective as \eqref{eq:enc_dec} and replacing the multivariate Bernoulli with a multinomial observation model,

-where $\theta = W \in \mathbb{R}^{|D| \times K}$, $K$ is the dimension of the latent multivariate Gaussian, and $|D|$ is the size of the observed vocabulary.
+The baseline \textit{neural variational document model} (NVDM) proposed by \citet{miao2016neural} is a standard VAE (with prior $p_Z = \mathcal{N}(0, I)$): it models the joint probability of observed word counts (or proportions) in a document $x_i$, $i =1, ..., N$, and of continuous latent semantic embeddings $z_i$, by optimizing the same objective as \eqref{eq:enc_dec} and replacing the multivariate Bernoulli with a Multinomial observation model, $p_\theta(x_i | z_i) \sim \textnormal{Multinomial}(\textnormal{softmax}( W z_i))$, where $\theta = W \in \mathbb{R}^{|D| \times K}$, $K$ is the dimension of the latent multivariate Gaussian, and $|D|$ is the size of the observed vocabulary.
 The model parameters are learned by stochastic gradient backpropagation.

-Our FY $\beta$-VAE model uses the same multivariate Gaussian latent $q$ and prior $p_Z$, combined with a FY observation model $L_\Psi(\theta(z); x)$: